comsystan/comsystanj/description/img2-description.md

 - Image size can be set
 - Maximal grey values can be set
 - Random, Gaussian, Sine - radial, Sine - horizontal, Sine - vertical,  Constant
-- Frequency can be set for Sine
+- - Frequency can be set for Sine
 - Fractal surface - Fourier (FFT) or Midpoint displacment (MPD) or Sum of sine method
-- Theoretical fractal dimension in the range of [2,3] can be set
+- - Theoretical fractal dimension in the range of [2,3] can be set
-- For Sum of sine the frequency, amplitude and number of iterations can be set
+- - For Sum of sine the frequency, amplitude and number of iterations can be set
+- Hirarchical random maps
+- - Three probabilities can be set
+- Fractal random shapes
+- - The number of shapes ca nbe set
-- Hirarchical random maps, probabilities can be set
+- - The size (thickness/radius/size) of random shapes can be set
+- - The hyperbolic downscaling [0, 1] of the size can be set (scaling=0... without downscaling, scaling=1... maximal downscaling)
-- Fractal Iterated function system (IFS) - Menger, Sierpinski, Mandelbrot islands/lakes,  Koch snowflake, Fern, Heighway dragon, Random lines
+- Fractal Iterated function system (IFS) - Menger, Sierpinski, Mandelbrot islands/lakes,  Koch snowflake, Fern, Heighway dragon
-- The number of IFS iterations can be set
+- - The number of IFS iterations can be set
-- The polygon number for the Koch snowflake can be set
+- - The polygon number for the Koch snowflake can be set
-- The thickness of random lines can be set
-- The hyperbolic scaling [0, 1] of line thicknesses can be set (scaling=0... without scaling, scaling=1... maximal scaling)
-- Note: The number of iterates must be really high for the Fern
+- - The number of iterates must be really high for the Fern
 - Note: Fiji displays RGB images as 3 channel color images.
 Workaround: Image/Type/RGB Color
 - Note: Fiji sometimes displays an enhanced R channel.
 Workaround: Image/Color/Arrange Channels... and press OK